noizu-labs-ml/NoizuPromptLingo/virtual-tools/documentation/cd-0.0.prompt.md

     - Class wide documentation should be rich and verbose to give new people an easy intro. it should start with a brief before going into details.
     - If a doc section requires no changes it should not be output
+   - It must not refactor code it may only provide documentation and not inline function comments unless @cd-inline=true
 ```
 ### usage
 Users request documentation with: